 7 Things Not to Miss in Bologna, Italy

-When you arrive in Bologna, you will notice right away its beautiful porticoes.
-These porticoes have protected people as far back as ancient times from the sun and rain, while in addition, also creating an extension of the house above.
+Did you know that Bologna’s university dates back to 1088 and is one of the oldest in the world?
+When you arrive in Bologna, you will immediately notice its beautiful porticoes.
+These porticoes have protected people as far back as ancient times from the sun and rain, while also creating an extension of the house above.
 Take your time walking the streets.
 Look at all the different colors of each portico, the architecture, and most of all, the beautiful floors.

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!